mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 - Best local balancing performance within AWS
 - Source IP address preservation - packets unchagned
 - Targets can be addreseed using IP address
+- Supports SNI too (as ALB)!
+This allows SaaS applications and hosting services to run behind the same load balancer, improving your service security posture, and simplifying management and operations.

 -> NLB ->